xbcsmith/epr-workshop/01-intro/03-cdevents.md

 Events in CDEvents are broadcasted, allowing information about Continuous Delivery activities to be shared across the environment.
-The use of a normalized form ensures a common understanding of the events, fostering consistency in interpretation.
+The use of a normalized form ensures a common understanding of the events for artifacts building, tests completing, scans completed, etc..., fostering consistency in interpretation.

 ### Propagation through Message Brokers or Message Buses